 Before you commence onto my ungodly rant, I want to clarify a few things (in case you’re jumping in at the tail-end of the love affair with my ex-tenant)…

 This blog post is written on the back of a gruelling, lengthy and painful eviction battle between me and my former tenant, so my level of frustration was off the charts.
-I’m pretty sure I suffered from a few stress educed strokes and several months of impotence during this whole ordeal.
+I’m pretty sure I suffered from a few stress induced strokes and several months of impotence during this whole ordeal.

 Regardless of how recklessly and abruptly my emotions may come across during my moment of despair and dwindling faith in mankind, I am a professional landlord.
-I follow all the rules and regulations, I provide my tenants with a good service, nice and clean properties, and I’m always eager to resolve any maintenance issues immediately.
+I follow all the rules and regulations, I provide my tenants with a good service, and nice and clean properties, and I’m always eager to resolve any maintenance issues immediately.

-The reality is, there are some tenants that are out there to purely abuse the system, and it doesn’t matter how professional and reasonable the landlord is.
-I believe my tenant was one of those people, out to stone-cold abuse the system.
-She’s abused the system and literally sucked the living shit out of it for every thing it’s worth.
+The reality is, there are some tenants that exist purely to abuse the system, and it doesn’t matter how professional and reasonable any landlord is.
+I believe my tenant was one of those people; she’s abused the system and literally sucked the living shit out of it for every thing it’s worth.

 I’m sure many other landlords that have gone through similar trials and tribulations will be able to relate to my emotions (but probably not with my choice in words).
 Now, onto the list:

 1: Late rent payments

 I don’t think I received one rent payment on time.

 Every time rent was due she fed me with an excuse in an attempt to justify the delays.
 Little did she care to realise is that I didn’t give a flying fuck about her stupid excuses after the forth consecutive delay.
 She signed a contract (without a gun pointing at her head) to make payment on a set date per month, so that’s exactly what I expected.

-I can live with one or two late payments, but making late payment consistently got tiresome, as did her excuses.
+I can live with one or two late payments, but consistently late payments got tiresome, as did her excuses.
+In fact, it’s the excuses that make everything much more painful.

 2: Failing to make payments, period.